Trinidad and Tobago: Transport

-Energy policy and climate
+Energy policy and climate change

 Trinidad and Tobago is the region's leading exporter of oil and gas but imports of fossil fuels provided over 90% of the energy consumed by its CARICOM neighbours in 2008.
 This vulnerability led CARICOM to develop an Energy Policy which was approved in 2013.
 This policy is accompanied by the CARICOM Sustainable Energy Roadmap and Strategy (C-SERMS).
 Under the policy, renewable energy sources are to contribute 20% of the total electricity generation mix in member states by 2017, 28% by 2022 and 47% by 2027.

 In 2014 Trinidad and Tobago was the third country in the world which emitted the most CO_{2} per capita after Qatar and Curacao according to the World Bank.
 On average, each inhabitant produced 34.2 metric tons of CO_{2} in the atmosphere.
 In comparison, the world average was 5.0 tons per capita the same year.
+Over recent years CO_{2} emissions have declined, so that in 2021 at 21.01 tonnes per capita, Trinidad and Tobago ranked fourth, after the tiny countries smaller than half a million, such as Curacao, are excluded, and is the only non-Middle East country in the remaining worst seven CO_{2} emitters on a per capita basis.

+In terms of emissions intensity of economy (defined as CO_{2} emissions per unit of GDP), Trinidad and Tobago ranked third globally.
+Its emissions-source profile is unique amongst the worst CO_{2} intensity emitters as the so-called "other sectors", which includes: industrial process emissions, agricultural soils and waste, accounts for more than fifty per cent of fossil CO_{2} emissions, rather than the power industry, other industrial combustion, transport and buildings sectors.

 The Caribbean Industrial Research Institute in Trinidad and Tobago facilitates climate change research and provides industrial support for R&D related to food security.
 It also carries out equipment testing and calibration for major industries.